lincolnChoy/Chat-Time-API/README.md

-# Chat-Time-API
+# Chime-API
-Express server which hosts the API's for the Chat-Time website
+Express server which hosts the API's for the Chime website